 While car camping stoves are typically much easier to set up than their backpacking counterparts, some are more user-friendly than others.
 We chose the Coleman Butane Instastart

-as the winner in this category in no small part because the directions for how to get it up and running are printed right on the lid.
+as the winners in this category in no small part because the directions for how to get them up and running are printed right on the lid.
 This makes it super easy for a new user to be able to jump in and help out if needed.
-And all the stove requires for setup is placing the butane canister in the fuel compartment properly, flipping a switch to lock it into place, and then turning the knob all the way past high to self-ignite.
+And all these two stoves require for setup is placing the butane canister in the fuel compartment correctly, flipping a switch to lock it into place, and then turning the knob all the way past high to self-ignite.
 Very fast and easy.

 A close second in this category was the Primus Kinjia